 We really don’t know where this market is going; Harley Baldwin from Schell Games shared the notion of curation and subscription.
 Mark from NoodleWorks compared the era of the CD and its bust and that the app market is more mature.

-Nailing the micro niche and doing it very well not trying to go broad can make a big difference, differentiation is the new focus.
-Shake up, merger, and consolidation will ensue causing some tragedies but ultimately being a good thing for the digital space.
+Nailing the micro niche and doing it very well not trying to go abroad can make a big difference, differentiation is the new focus.
+Shake up, merger and consolidation will ensure causing some tragedies but ultimately being a good thing for the digital space.
 The hope of the school market adopting and implementing the power of the tablet is still far off; we are all wondering when it will finally come to fruition.
 And the concept of Apple allowing for curation in the market place, if you like these apps then you will like these, branding and trust being built.